dianaabishop/seinfeld-script-parsing/README.md

 `cd seinfeld-script-parsing`
 `python parse_scripts.py`

-This should annotate all of the scripts and write the labeled files to the `processed_scripts` folder
+This should annotate all of the scripts and write the labeled files to the `processed_scripts` folder.
+It also creates a json file with a final count for each question/aux combo in the `process_scripts` dir named `final_counts.json`.

 If you would just like to test the script, you can run it in test mode by doing the following.
 Running the script in test mode will use a limited subset of test questions (contained in test_question_list.json) and only on one file (the first file that is returned from the directory search).
 `python parse_scripts.py --test True`